gnames/gnparser/README.md

 converted to `i`, letters `v` are converted to `u`, and suffixes are removed from the specific and infraspecific epithets.

-If you only care about canonical form of a name you can use ``--format simple`` flag with command line tool.
+If you only care about canonical form of a name you can use ``--format csv`` flag with command line tool.

-Simple format is CSV-compatible and has the following fields:
+CSV output has the following fields:

 `Id,Verbatim,CanonicalFull,Cardinality,CanonicalSimple,CanonicalStem,Authors,Year,Quality`